Are you thinking about doing the HCG diet for weight loss?

 The problem with weight loss is that we are using a flawed model.

-Our current paradigm says that in order to lose weight you must decrease the amount of calories you consume and exercise more.
+Our current paradigm says that in order to lose weight you must decrease the number of calories you consume and exercise more.

 Doing this will allow your body to enter a state of energy balance which will result in calories and fat being burned in the process.